Why compare hip and gable?+

 Does this design a new roof shape?+

-No, it only compares estimate outcomes under different assumptions.
+No—it only compares estimated area under each assumption.
+Structural conversion from hip to gable (or vice versa) requires engineering review, framing changes, and often a building permit.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.
+This keeps your material planning aligned with real site conditions.

 Can I use this for budget scenario planning?+

-Yes, this is one of its strongest use cases.
+Yes, that's the primary use case.
+Run both scenarios, note the area difference, then price each form using the material cost estimator to give homeowners a clear cost comparison.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.
+This keeps your material planning aligned with real.

 Is this calculator intended for planning or final engineering?+